 If the query fails any check, then the query is applied to the detail tables rather than the materialized view.
 The inability to rewrite can be costly in terms of response time and processing power.

 The optimizer uses two different methods to determine when to rewrite a query in terms of a materialized view.
 The first method matches the SQL text of the query to the SQL text of the materialized view definition.
 If the first method fails, then the optimizer uses the more general method in which it compares joins, selections, data columns, grouping columns, and aggregate functions between the query and materialized views.

 Query rewrite operates on queries and subqueries in the following types of SQL statements:

 It also operates on subqueries in the set operators

-Dimensions, constraints, and rewrite integrity levels affect whether or not a given query is rewritten to use one or more materialized views.
+Dimensions, constraints, and rewrite integrity levels affect whether a query is rewritten to use materialized views.
 Additionally, query rewrite can be enabled or disabled by

 NOREWRITE hints and the

 DBMS_MVIEW.EXPLAIN_REWRITE procedure advises whether query rewrite is possible on a query and, if so, which materialized views are used.
 It also explains why a query cannot be rewritten.

 Query rewrite must be enabled for the session.